TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ```

-You can learn more about how to use filtlong for different scenarios by referring to the filtlong documentation at https://github.com/rrwick/Filtlong
+You can learn more about how to use filtlong for different scenarios by checking out the filtlong documentation at https://github.com/rrwick/Filtlong

 If you have issues running filtlong and just want to continue, you can copy the output file ("output.fastq.gz") that we already created beforehand from this directory:
-"/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/filtlong". _Unsure on how?
-Scroll up and get inspired by how we used ``cp`` to copy the raw fastq file.
-Remember to change paths and file name._
+"/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/filtlong".